vana-com/vana-compute-job-service-ml/README.md

 ## Overview

-The worker leverages the test sqlite DB mounted to `/mnt/input/data.db` (overridable via `INPUT_PATH` env variable) following an unwrapped schema used for demoing the query engine in the hope of an eventual, consistent E2E workflow.
+The worker leverages the test sqlite DB mounted to `/mnt/input/query_results.db` (dir overridable via `INPUT_PATH` env variable) following an unwrapped schema used for demoing the query engine in the hope of an eventual, consistent E2E workflow.

-It processes the input data and outputs a `stats.json` under `/mnt/output/stats.json` (overridable via `OUTPUT_PATH` env variable).
+It processes the input data and outputs a `stats.json` under `/mnt/output/stats.json` (dir overridable via `OUTPUT_PATH` env variable).

 ## Utility scripts